Ctrl-X/Siribro/README.md

 Work in Progress...
-Unstable version
+Unstable version...
 Description may not reflect the actual work

 # Siribro : The Bot that think and act like human

 ## Intro
 Siribro is a dialog based bot that can adapt his flow based on the answers of the user.
 You can build a very complex dialog flow to handle many scenario or just play with a simple introduction dialog.
+You can run Siribro for any project even those without a server side code (like an moblie hybrid app).

 ## Dialog File Format
 Siribro use either *JSON* or *Markdown* to parse the discussion flow.
 Most of the time, you will prefer the simplicity of markdown, but in case you want to build the discussion from a server side database (or else), JSON is supported natively in many server side technology (php, JAVA, etc).